 Cordran Side Effects

-Note: This document contains side effect information about flurandrenolide topical.
-Some of the dosage forms listed on this page may not apply to the brand name Cordran.
+Note: This page contains information about the side effects of flurandrenolide topical.
+Some of the dosage forms included on this document may not apply to the brand name Cordran.

 For the Consumer